abryant710/auto-codebase-documenter/README.md

 PayPal: Please send donations to <https://www.paypal.com/paypalme/alexbryant710>

-Bitcoin (BTC): Please send Bitcoin donations to the following address: your-btc-address.
+Bitcoin (BTC): Please send Bitcoin donations to the following address: 1tCVgvrfuMT5URsoctRAZQh82o6eqBv6k

-Ethereum (ETH): Please send Ethereum donations to the following address: your-eth-address.
+Ethereum (ETH): Please send Ethereum donations to the following address: 0x93f09EaB558c40303FA1e06569a5E4Fca6D84321

-Solana (SOL): Please send Solana donations to the following address: your-sol-address.
+Solana (SOL): Please send Solana donations to the following address: C9z9xYUsD3vuHDbfiudzp2gYKy3XcTx62qwDza35V4WE

 Donations are completely optional but greatly appreciated.
 They will be used to pay for server costs, development tools, and coffee for late-night coding sessions!